2017 AFC U-19 Women's Championship

-The 2017 AFC U-19 Women's Championship was the 9th edition of the AFC U-19 Women's Championship, the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the women's under-19 national teams of Asia.
-The tournament was held in China for the third consecutive edition between 15–28 October 2017, with a total of eight teams competing.
+The 2017 AFC U-19 Women's Championship was the ninth edition of the AFC U-19 Women's Championship, the biennial international youth football tournament organised by the Asian Football Confederation (AFC) for women's under-19 national teams in Asia.
+The tournament was held in China for the third consecutive edition from 15 to 28 October 2017, with a total of eight teams competing.

-The top three teams of the tournament qualified for the 2018 FIFA U-20 Women's World Cup in France as the AFC representatives.
+The top three teams qualified for the 2018 FIFA U-20 Women's World Cup in France as the AFC representatives.

 Qualification

 The draw for the qualifiers was held on 19 May 2016.
 Four teams qualified directly for the final tournament by their 2015 performance, while the other entrants competed in the qualifying stage for the remaining four spots.
 The qualifiers were held from 27 October to 6 November 2016, with Group C postponed to 20–24 December 2016 due to the death of King Bhumibol Adulyadej.